Preparing to Access CLBC Supports

 Provincial Assessment Centre

-The Provincial Assessment Centre provides multi-disciplinary mental health services for individuals 14 and older with a developmental disability and concurrent mental illness or behaviour issue.
+The Provincial Assessment Centre, a program of the Provincial Health Services Authority (PHSA), provides multi-disciplinary mental health services for individuals 14 and older with a developmental disability and concurrent mental illness or behaviour issue.

 Other Government Support